ukatc/AtLAST_sensitivity_calculator/docs/source/user_guide/using_the_calculator.rst

     an error if the values you provide are invalid (e.g., are out of a specified range or have invalid units).

-**TODO: provide details of which parameters can be manually changed, and what their valid values and units are.**
+..
+TODO: provide details of which parameters can be manually changed, and what
+    their valid values and units are.**

+Call the :meth:`calculate_sensitivity <atlast_sc.calculator.Calculator.calculate_sensitivity>`
-To obtain the sensitivity (in Jansky):
+method to obtain the sensitivity (in Jansky):

 .. code-block:: python